 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and are a common issue for homeowners.
-It can be unpleasant dirty, inconvenient, and messy, and require immediate attention.
-But, you don’t necessarily have to call the plumber immediately.
-In this blog, we will guide you through the steps to get your toilet unclogged within a matter of minutes.
+Toilet blockages can occur at any moment and are a common issue for homeowners.
+They can be unpleasant, messy, and inconvenient, and require immediate attention.
+However, you don’t always need to call an plumber right away.
+In this blog post we’ll walk you through the steps to get your toilet unclogged within a matter of minutes.

 Key Takeaways

-- Toilet blockages are easily remediated using simple tools and techniques like a plunger baking soda
+- Toilet blockages can be resolved using simple tools and techniques like plungers, baking soda

 The Tools You’ll Need